 It is not understood how aspirin may affect cancer.
 Possible mechanisms include:

 - aspirin may reduce inflammation which may be a precursor to some cancer development

 - aspirin may help the body expel the ‘rogue’ cancer cells which otherwise have the ability to multiply unchecked

 - aspirin may limit the development of blood vessels which are needed to support tumour growth

 - aspirin may impede the spread of cancer cells through an effect on platelets.

 - You will be provided with information about the ACES sub-study and asked for your consent to be involved.

 - During a study visit, ASPREE staff will ask you a series of questions about lifestyle factors such as smoking and drinking history, cancer screenings, cancer diagnosis (old or new) and family history of cancer.
 If you haven’t already provided a sample of blood for the Healthy Ageing Biobank, you will be asked to provide a one-off saliva sample during your study visit or later at home.

 - No further action is required.
 However, if at some point during your time in the trial, you do have a cancer biopsied or surgically removed, we will seek permission to collect a sample of the tumour from the pathology service.
+ASPREE staff will handle and coordinate this request for tissue.
 This sample will be stored in our biorespository for further research.